Sidekiq Middleware for Job Prioritization

 FAQ

 How does Sidekiq middleware differ from standard queue configuration?
 Queue configuration defines static worker allocation and concurrency limits.
-Middleware intercepts jobs at runtime.
-It enables dynamic routing, payload inspection, and custom failure handling before execution begins.
+Middleware intercepts jobs at runtime, enabling dynamic routing, payload inspection, and custom failure handling before or during execution.

 How do I prevent priority inversion in high-throughput environments?
 Implement strict queue isolation.
 Enforce weighted concurrency limits per queue.
 Use middleware to cap the rate at which lower-priority jobs are promoted during backlogs.